What Is the Fjord Trail?

 1. Environmental damage caused by heavy construction

-At Breakneck Ridge, the first stage (HHFT refers to this as the “Breakneck Bridge and Connector”), four barges (some as long as a 747 airplane) would be docked and piled into the riverbed for two or more years.
+At Breakneck Ridge, the first stage (HHFT refers to this as the “Breakneck Connector and Bridge”), four barges (some as long as a 747 airplane) would be docked and piled into the riverbed for two or more years.
 Vegetation would be ripped from the shoreline and turbidity curtains would be suspended in the river to trap increased sedimentation from erosion (Joint Application Form, 2023).
 Bedrock would be drilled to lay footers for a bridge spanning the Metro-North tracks.
 Heavy trucks would require regular access to the construction site from Route 9D, leading to increases in noise pollution, light pollution, and air pollution.

 Following Breakneck Ridge, HHFT would proceed with similar construction along the shoreline (HHFT refers to this as the “Shoreline Trail”) from Dockside Park to Little Stony Point, from Little Stony Point to Breakneck Ridge, and from Breakneck Ridge to Long Dock Park.
+Within Hudson Highlands State Park, HHFT would have to cut down trees to build new and expanded parking lots and clear-cut a path between 10 and 14 feet wide for the Fjord Trail sections that go through the woods.

 Construction impacts the environment, there is no way around it.
 Construction causes both air and water pollution and permanently alters the natural landscape.
 The removal of trees along the Hudson River shoreline will cause habitat loss and fragment ecosystems, pushing already threatened and endangered species (there are nine protected species—including sturgeon, birds, snakes, and lizards—that call this habitat home) further towards extinction.